asiniy/ecto_state_machine/README.md

 - [x] Rely on last versions of ecto & elixir
 - [ ] Write dedicated module instead of requiring everything into the model
 - [ ] Write bang! methods which are raising exception instead of returning invalid changeset
+- [ ] Rewrite spaghetti description in README